mmohsinkhan/exchange-rates-tracking-app/README.md

 $ cdk deploy
 ```

-On successful deployment, link to a public REST endpoint shall be printed on console.
+On successful deployment, link to a public REST endpoint is printed on console.
 Append resource name **exchangerates** to the link for exchange rates API
 ```bash
 # Sample REST endpoint
 https://**********.execute-api.us-east-1.amazonaws.com/prod/